lodeguns/salina_a2c_gym_anytrading/README.md

 Slight modification of Facebook Salina Reinforcement Learning - A2C GPU example for financial series.
 The gym FOREX data are provided by gym_anytrading library [GitHub Page](https://github.com/AminHP/gym-anytrading)

-With respect to the traditional CartPole-V0 gym the following function is designed to provide in input a FOREX trading gym:
+With respect to the traditional CartPole-V0 gym the _stock_func_ is designed to provide in input a FOREX trading gym:

 ```